IDATT2106-group5/Frontend/README.md

 But it's still recommended to test the production build with `test:e2e` before deploying (e.g. in CI environments):

+Before running E2E tests locally, make sure your development server is running.
+In other words, you must start the app with `npm run dev` before executing the test command below:

 ```sh
 npm run build
 npm run test:e2e